kunalsawant2501/darkweb/README.md

 # darkweb

-This used to be the repository holding the DarkScience website, that has been moved to https://git.drk.sc/darkscience/darkscience.net.
+This used to be the repository holding the DarkScience Website, that has been moved to https://git.drk.sc/darkscience/darkscience.net.

 At the moment this repository contains a Django application which powers the